smsakawat/Rout-To-Care/README.md

 # RoutToCare

-A simple react SPA practice project,where we can hire doctors for our organization from oll over the world..
+A simple react SPA practice project using fake data,where we can hire doctors for our organization from oll over the world

 ### Live-Site lInk